 Benício Werner has been a central figure in the history and leadership of the Afubra, continuing the legacy of his father, Harry Werner, the association's founder.
 Starting in 1975 as an advisor, he went on to serve as accountant, treasurer, and eventually president from 2007 to 2023, leading the association through key challenges in the tobacco sector.
 A strong advocate for growers, he represented Brazilian producers in national and international forums, including the ITGA.
 In recognition of his contributions, Werner received the Medal of the 53rd Legislature from the Legislative Assembly of Rio Grande do Sul in 2014.
 He also expressed deep gratitude for the posthumous honour bestowed upon his father, with the naming of a state law recognizing tobacco farming as an activity of significant economic and social interest in 2025.
 Werner's leadership helped solidify Afubra's position as a vital institution for tobacco farming in Brazil.

-What were the key milestones that estabtobacco grower associations?
+What were the key milestones that established Afubra as a global benchmark among Afubra's forest nursery, which today not only tobacco grower associations?
 The main milestone is the implementation of a way to minimize the impacts of the weather, especially hailstorms and typhoons on growers' crops.
-This is known as the Afubra Mutual System, where all members contribute financially to create a reserve fund to compensate members whose crops have been affected by the weather.
+This is known as the Afubra Mutual System, where all members contribute financially to create a reserve fund to compensate members whose crops have What distinguishes Brazil's tobacco sector been affected by the weather.
 As well as covering crops, the system also helps to rebuild damaged tobacco curing greenhouses.
-A more social plan of the Afubra Mutual System is funeral aid, which provides financial support when a family member is lost.
+A more social plan of the Afubra Mutual System is funeral aid, which provides financial support when a family member is lost. couraged on members' properties.

-Another milestone is that, since Afubra was which develop the activity through agriculfounded, crop diversification has been encouraged on members' properties.
 In the beginning, this was done by the Agricultural Promotion Department and today it is worked on by technicians from Agro-Comercial Afubra and also at Expoagro Afubra.
-Since its foundation, Afubra has always encouraged care for the environment (soil and AmproTabaco (Association of Municipalities water), but also for the preservation of native forests, encouraging the planting of energy wood that is used to cure tobacco.
-This goal of the founders resulted in the creation of municipal, state and federal levels.

-diversification has been zilian tobacco.
+Since its foundation, Afubra has always en- defend the interests of the tobacco growers. couraged care for the environment (soil and water), but also for the preservation of native forests, encouraging the planting of energy wood that is used to cure tobacco.
+This goal of the founders resulted in the creation of diversification has been zilian tobacco.